Maheeennn/Integrating-histology-spatial-transcriptomic/README.md

 ![Feature Distributions](colab/outputs/feature_distributions.png)

+Before doing any analysis we just looked at how the 96 features are distributed across patients.
+The point is that if all patients had the same value for a feature it would be useless for prediction.
+The six plots above show T cell and CAF related features.
+T cell connectivity (LCC) ranges from near 0 to near 1 which is good, it means there is real variation to work with.
+Average T cell abundance has a median of 0.500 which seems balanced across patients.

 T cell co-localization with tumor cells has a median of only 0.104 across 350 patients.
 We did not expect it to be that low.
 It means in most melanoma patients barely 10 percent of image tiles contain both T cells and tumor cells together, which suggests immune exclusion is more the norm than the exception in this cancer type.

+### Survival prediction methodology

+For survival prediction the authors trained an elastic net logistic regression model on TCGA patients using the 96 spatial features to predict 1-year survival status (alive or deceased within 1 year).
+They only used stage I to III patients for training since the CPTAC validation cohort only has early stage patients.
+Class weights were applied because the dataset is imbalanced (far more alive patients than deceased).
+The model was retrained 100 times on bootstrapped data and predictions were averaged.
+Features with non-zero coefficients in more than 50% of runs were considered robust predictors.

 ### Survival analysis